 PCPM’S WELFARE FOR REFUGEES IN POLAND

-The main initiative dedicated for the refugees from Ukraine is the Transit Center run by PCPM at Warsaw East Railway Station.
+The main initiative dedicated to the refugees from Ukraine is the Transit Center run by PCPM at Warsaw East Railway Station.
 For most of the people fleeing war, it serves as the first stop in Poland on the way to their final destinations.
 On the site, those in need may receive, among others medical assistance and a hot meal at any time of the day or night, psychologist’s help, material assistance (clothes, buggies for children, etc.), necessary aids for pets traveling with their owners (transporters, feed, leashes, etc.), or free Polish SIM cards.
 Since the transit center opened on March 25, over 19,000 refugees (source: the Warsaw mayor’s office) have passed through it.
-Together with local food cooperatives, the refugee transit center provides: 2,500 meals a day, 500 extra meals for those staying longer, 1,500 snacks for children, and special foods for diabetics.
+Together with local food cooperatives, the refugee transit center provides 2,500 meals a day, 500 extra meals for those staying longer, 1,500 snacks for children, and special foods for diabetics.
 At each stage of their stay in the transit center, refugees are looked after by volunteers who provide basic assistance and information 24 hours a day.
 A team of paramedics and doctors present on the spot is responsible for medical assistance.

 Moreover, the foundation organized and manages two PCPM Educational and Creative Centers (CEK) for mothers with children from Ukraine in Warsaw.
-The first was created in cooperation with mBank at Królewska Street in the capital’s central district, the second, also in the same quarter, is set on Foksal Street.
-The partners of the second community center are: the Warsaw branch and the Main Board of the Association of Polish Architects (SARP), the National Institute of Architecture and Town Planning (NIAiU), the Association of Interior Architects (SAW) and the Mazovian District Chamber of Architects.
+The first was created in cooperation with mBank at Królewska Street in the capital’s central district, and the second, also in the same quarter, is set on Foksal Street.
+The partners of the second community center are the Warsaw branch and the Main Board of the Association of Polish Architects (SARP), the National Institute of Architecture and Town Planning (NIAiU), the Association of Interior Architects (SAW), and the Mazovian District Chamber of Architects.

 In both assistance points, women can leave their children under professional care in the mornings and afternoons so they can deal with the most important matters related to their stay in Poland in the meantime.
-On-site assistance is also offered in the field of career counseling, looking for a job or writing a CV.
+On-site assistance is also offered in the field of career counseling, looking for a job, or writing a CV.
 Moreover, women and children have access to a psychologist working at the Center.
-Finally, an intensive Polish language course is also offered at the point.
+Finally, an intensive Polish language course is also offered at this point.